pablolich/time_series_prop/code/logs.md

 # TODOS
 --------------------------------------------------------------------
-3. Prepare functionality to make it easy to do meta fitting with a bunch of models and datasets.
+1. Prepare functionality to make it easy to do meta fitting with a bunch of models and datasets.
-4. Implement jax here
+2. Implement jax here
-5. Powers of ssq
+3. Powers of ssq
-7. Find datasets and models that can describe the dataset.
+4. Find datasets and models that can describe the dataset.
 Maybe the models are very weird
-8. When plotting, rescale all plots by initial conditions of observed
+5. When plotting, rescale all plots by initial conditions of observed
+6. Make aux_optimization.py a class of its own that will be inherited by fit.
+In this way its then easy to make optimization protocols with a few clicks.

 PROBLEMS WITH DATA
 1. Discovering the models